 It sure is trendy, but is it worth buying the Apple Watch?

-The flagship Apple Watch, the Series 7, comes in at $399 for the GPS variant and $449 for the LTE option.
-Both watches feature a wealth of health and fitness tracking smarts, from an ECG to monitor heart health to an SpO2 sensor to keep tabs on blood oxygen (although the latter is no longer available on brand new models sold starting January 18, 2024, due to a patent dispute).
+The Apple Watch Series 9 launched at $399 for the GPS variant and $449 for the LTE option.
+The device features a wealth of health and fitness tracking smarts, from an ECG to monitor heart health to an SpO2 sensor to keep tabs on blood oxygen (although the latter is no longer available on brand new models sold starting January 18, 2024, due to a patent dispute).
 It also features Apple’s skin temperature sensor for improved menstrual cycle and fertility tracking.
 Meanwhile, the device leverages its health and activity sensors to offer greater accessibility, including a new double-tap gesture control.
-Beyond its sensors, the Apple Watch does an excellent job of gamifying health through its three activity rings system.
-The Series 7 also brings faster charging, a larger watch face, and the same price as the older Series 6.
+Beyond its sensors, the Apple Watch does an excellent job of gamifying health through its activity ring system.

 The Apple Watch vs other smartwatches

 How does it compare to other smartwatches?
 Well, it’s tough to compare apples with oranges.
-The Apple Watch is easily the best smartwatch to buy for iPhone users, too, thanks to its seamless integration with iOS.
-This alone makes the Apple Watch worth buying.
+The Apple Watch is easily the best smartwatch for iPhone users, thanks to its seamless integration with iOS.
+This alone makes the Apple Watch worth owning.
 But which other smartwatches come close to troubling the Apple Watch?

-Meanwhile, the Garmin Venu 2 Plus is compatible with an iPhone.
+Meanwhile, the Garmin Venu 3 ($449.99 at Amazon) is compatible with an iPhone.
 It’s arguably the most feature-packed and health-focused smartwatch available on the market.
 It includes Garmin features we’ve grown to love, including Body Battery and solid and reliable fitness tracking.
-Garmin has also introduced voice assistant smarts, and on-wrist call support to the Plus’s already stellar Venu 2 package.
+Garmin has also introduced voice assistant smarts and on-wrist call support to the Plus’s already stellar Venu 2 package.
 It’s currently the only Garmin smartwatch with ECG smarts, too.

-Verdict: Is the Apple Watch Series 9 and Apple Watch Ultra 2 worth buying?
+Are the Apple Watch Series 9 and Apple Watch Ultra 2 worth buying?

-If you’re using an iPhone, the Garmin Venu 2 Plus is tough to beat.
-If you’re an Android user, going with the Samsung Galaxy Watch 4 is a good bet.
+If you’re using an iPhone, the Garmin Venu 3 is tough to beat.
+If you’re an Android user, going with the Samsung Galaxy Watch 6 series or Watch 5 Pro are good bets.
 Alternatively, the Fitbit Versa 3 and Sense are dark horses if you value deeper sleep insights on a slightly lower budget.

 No, you can’t pair an Apple Watch with an Android smartphone.
 You’ll need an iPhone for this.
 However, if you have both an iPhone and an Android device, there’s no reason why you can’t use the three simultaneously.

-The Apple Watch’s brief battery life, shallow sleep tracking data, and lack of third-party watch face customizations are among its biggest issues.
-We also experienced unreliable heart rate tracking during our Series 7 review.
+The Apple Watch’s brief battery life and lack of third-party watch face customizations are among its biggest issues.